 Superorganism and welfare – unifying two concepts

 The welfare concept, on the other hand, usually deals with vertebrate animals.
 Mammals and birds mainly, but the OIE lately also introduced an aquatic code, dealing with fish.
-Insects aren’t considered, though some of them are managed and I already claimed to include them in the One Health concept.
-For honey bees, the discussion is often limited to varroa treatments and pesticide applications.
-In the recently published book “The Welfare of Invertebrate Animals“, my colleague Antonio Nanetti and I tried to unify the concepts of superorganism and welfare.
+Insects are still missing, though some of them are managed.
+For honey bees, the welfare discussion is becoming louder.
+In the past two years, I’ve been asked more often to give talks or write something about the subject.